 - Standardising processes - in 2017, procurement professionals are becoming much more focused on establishing standardised spend control processes that enable and enforce good procurement practices.

-- Deploying technology tools - procurement professionals are looking at deploying technology tools that guide people on their team and throughout the wider organisation through standardised spend control processes.
+- Deploying technology tools - procurement professionals are looking at deploying spend management tools and procurement controls that guide people on their team and throughout the wider organisation through standardised spend control processes.

 - Reducing costs - an obvious, but important one, organisations are continually looking to reduce the cost of purchased goods and services.
 This includes, gaining the best value for every purchase, eliminating unwanted purchases, ensuring only accurate invoices are paid and improving overall efficiencies.